RfidResearchGroup/ChameleonUltra/docs/cli.md

 Windows users have the choice of 4 options:

-#### Proxspace
+#### ProxSpace

-Using Proxspace to build the CLI is the easiest and most comfortable way to get started.
+Using ProxSpace to build the CLI is the easiest and most comfortable way to get started.

-1. Download proxspace from the [official github](https://github.com/Gator96100/ProxSpace/releases/latest)
+1. Download ProxSpace from the [official GitHub](https://github.com/Gator96100/ProxSpace/releases/latest)

 2. [Download 7zip](https://www.7-zip.org/) to extract the archive

 3. Install 7zip by double clicking the Installer and clicking `Install`

-4. Rightclick on the downloaded archive and select `7zip -> Unpack to "ProxSpace"`
+4. Right-click on the downloaded archive and select `7zip -> Unpack to "ProxSpace"`

 5. Open a terminal in the proxspace folder.
-If your on a new windows install you should be able to just rightclick and select `Open in Terminal`.
+If you are on a new Windows install, you should be able to just right-click and select `Open in Terminal`.
 If that option is not visible and the ProxSpace folder is still in your downloads folder, press `win+r` and type `powershell` followed by enter.
 In Powershell now type `cd ~/Downloads/ProxSpace`

 6. Run the command `.\runme64.bat`.
-After succesfull completion you should be dropped to the `pm3 ~ $` shell.
+After successful completion, you should be dropped to the `pm3 ~ $` shell.

 7. Clone the Repository by typing `git clone https://github.com/RfidResearchGroup/ChameleonUltra.git`